muhilan-a/Securin_assessment/ReadMe.md

 # CVE Dashboard

-A Flask-based web application to fetch, store, and display CVE (Common Vulnerabilities and Exposures) data from the NVD (National Vulnerability Database) API.We have used Python as our primary programming language ,sqlite for database storage,flask for backend synchronisation and html,css and javascript for front end .

-## Features
-- Fetches CVE data from NVD API with pagination
-- Stores data in SQLite database
-- Data synchronization with periodic updates
-- Web UI with filtering/pagination
-- Detailed CVE view with CVSS metrics
-- Server-side sorting and filtering
-- API endpoints for data access
-- Unit tests
-- Error handling and logging

 ### Problem Statement
 1. Consume CVE data from NVD API and store in database
 2. Implement data cleansing/de-duplication